samuelfneumann/GoLearn/README.md

 URGENT
 - [ ] `TdError` method needs to be updated for each algorithm that uses indexTileCoding
 - [ ] Accidentally changed specific, special -> environmentific in a bunch of files
-- [ ] Linear actor critic and Esarsa provide different results if index or regular tile coding is used